benlau/androidnative.pri/docs/installation.md

 Step 1 - Download source package
 -----------------------------

-It is recommended to install via qpm
+It is recommended to install AndroidNative via qpm

     qpm install android.native.pri

-Step 2 - Setup import path
+Step 2 - Setup import path [Optional]
 ---------------------------

+In case, you are using Qt <= 5.6 , you need to add the import path manually

+    engine.addImportPath("qrc:/qt-project.org/imports");

 Step 3 - JNI_OnLoad
 -------------------